-We may also disclose and use anonymized, aggregated reporting and statistics about Users for the purpose of internal reporting or reporting to our group or other third parties, and for our marketing and promotion purposes.
+We may also disclose and use anonymized, aggregated reporting and statistics about Users for the purpose of internal reporting or reporting to the Motus Group of Companies or other third parties, and for our marketing and promotion purposes.
 None of these anonymized, aggregated reports or statistics will enable our Users to be personally identified.

 Except as expressly detailed above, we will never share, sell or rent any of your personal information to any third party without so disclosing herein and, where necessary, obtaining your consent.
-If you have given your consent for us to use your personal information in a particular way, but later change your mind, you should contact us at [email protected] and we will stop doing so.
+If you have given your consent for us to use your personal information in a particular way, but later change your mind, you can contact us at [email protected] to withdraw your consent.

 STORING YOUR PERSONAL INFORMATION

-We keep your personal information for no longer than necessary for the business need for which the personal information is processed.
-The length of time for which we retain personal information depends on the purposes for which we collect and use it and/or as required to comply with applicable laws and to establish, exercise or defend our legal rights.
+We keep your personal information for no longer than necessary for the purposes for which the personal information is collected.
+The length of time for which we retain personal information depends on the purposes for which we collect and use it and/or as required to comply with applicable laws or business requirements (such as accounting or reporting requirements) and to establish, exercise or defend our legal rights.

 COOKIES, WEB BEACONS, AND DO-NOT-TRACK